saturneric/GpgFrontend-Manual/src/content/docs/guides/generate-use-subkey.md

 (or application), you may notice that:

 - The key listing still shows the primary key’s ID as the main identifier.
-- The keyring still displays the original key structure—including the primary key and potentially other subkeys—though only the exported subkey is available for actual use (decryption, signing, etc.).
+- The keyring still displays the original key structure(including the primary key and potentially other subkeys) though only the exported subkey is available for actual use (decryption, signing, etc.).
-- The usage flags (such as CESA: Certify, Encrypt, Sign, Authenticate) may change—only capabilities for which the private part is present remain active.
+- The usage flags (such as CESA: Certify, Encrypt, Sign, Authenticate) can be changed under certain conditions.

 ### Why is this the case?